Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/baseline-assessment/index.md

 o	Otoscopy.
 Click on the label, then select a Abnormal or Normal from the menu.
 2. Questionnaires.
 It contains the MoCA and the GHABP questionnaires.
 To fill a questionnaire, click on +ADD to open the tab, select the responses and save the results (see section ).
 It is possible to open a curtain menu, which displays the responses.
 Also, the score is coloured according to the criticality: green is for good results, red is for critical results.

+**Note: if you tick "Hearing Aids user" under General info of Medical History, the Hearing Loss tab will not be activated.**

 ### General Info